 Actions arising

 Correct for style findings.
 Donald to review, effect draft change where necessary and markup this document with changes made.

+Donald: Mark-up in this r2 shows changes made and responses to comments as of February 28th.

 There are assigned numbers required and one instance where an allocated number needs renaming in the ANA database.
 Donald to submit ANA allocation and rename request.
+Done.

 There are some changes required to the MIB to get it to compile.
 Donald to effect draft change.
+Mostly done.

 Findings